MaxKumundzhiev/k8s/README.md

 Q: Which k8s component to use for statefull and stateless applications?
 A: For statefull applications like dbs use StatefullSet component and for stateless ones use deployment component.
 ```

+## tools to work with k8s
+### minicube
+- minicube is 1 node k8s cluster, where master processes and worker processes both run on one node (machine), used for test purposes

+### kubectl
+- kubectl is interface to interact with a k8s cluster (through k8s master `api server` component / process)
+- kubectl is agnostic to on which service cluster is running, either minicube or in cloud